rakanssh/booky-monorepo/README.md

 ## Features
 - Add books to the system by their ISBN (Data fetched from Open Library)
 - Create and manage reading lists
-- Add books to reading lists
+- Add books to/remove books from reading lists
 - Browse books within a reading list

 ## Tech Stack